I. Introduction to Research Sources

 d.
 Technical Advice Memoranda (TAMs) are another type of private ruling and are issued in the same numerical series as PLRs.
 They are written by the IRS national office in response to a question from a taxpayer or field officer auditing a return.
 Therefore, they are considering completed rather than proposed transactions.
 More carefully reviewed than Private Letter Rulings, they also technically have no precedential authority.
 Field Service Advice (FSA) are similar documents.
 Determination Letters are responses by local IRS district offices on completed transactions.

 e.
 Notices and Announcements from the Public Affairs Division of the IRS provide a range of information for general distribution.
 Examples are to summarize a new law, or to give notice of procedural changes.
-Notices and Announcements are included in the IRB, but only Notices are included in the CB.
+Notices and Announcements are included in the IRB.

 f.
 General Counsel Memoranda (or Chief Counsel's Memoranda) are prepared by the IRS office of Chief Counsel as internal guidance to explain the reasoning behind Revenue Rulings, Private Letter Rulings and Technical Advice Memoranda.
 Since 2002 few (if any) GCMs have been issued.
 GCMs are numbered sequentially but without any indication of their year of issue.
-They are published in Tax Notes (Tax Collection KF6284 .T37), and are available on LexisNexis (FEDTAX;GCM) and Westlaw (FTX-GCM).
+They are published in Tax Notes (Tax Collection KF6284 .T37), and are available in Bloomberg Law.

 g.
 Internal Revenue Manual (IRM) is a compilation of operating policies and practices of the IRS.
 The Manual is divided into parts based on IRS department organization (e.g., Taxpayer Service, Audit, and Market Segment Specialization Program).
-It includes policies, procedures, instructions and guidelines related to the function and administration of the IRS.
-The IRS publishes the Manual on its website; it's available in print from CCH (Internal Revenue Manual, Tax Collection KF6285 .C69), online in CCH IntelliConnect, and on Westlaw (RIA-IRM) and Lexis (FEDTAX;MANUAL).
-Changes are published in Tax Notes (Tax Collection KF6284 .T37).
+It includes policies, procedures, instructions, and guidelines related to the function and administration of the IRS.
+The IRS publishes the Manual on its website.
+Changes are published in Tax Notes (Tax Collection KF6284 .T37 & online in Lexis Advance).

 C. Judicial Authority